Tamtox/Momentum/README.md

     Todo - create, organize and filter short-term tasks .
     Journal - keep a daily record of your thoughts and activities .
     Habits - maintain your routines and daily activities .
 Pair your habits with goals .
-    Goals - set mid to long term goals that can be paired up with habits
+    Goals - set mid to long term goals that can be paired up with habits.
+    Schedule - combines features above into day-to-day schedule

 Planned Features :
     Calendar
     Notifications and Alarms
     Events
     Data Visualization
+    Mobile design